kyleknap/azure-storage-for-pytorch/doc/sphinx/user-guide.rst

 to load data samples from Azure Blob Storage:

 * :py:class:`azstoragetorch.datasets.BlobDataset` - `Map-style dataset <PyTorch dataset map-style_>`_.
   Use this class for random access to data samples.
-The class eagerly lists samples in dataset on instantiation.
+The class eagerly lists all samples in dataset on first access of the dataset.

 * :py:class:`azstoragetorch.datasets.IterableBlobDataset` - `Iterable-style dataset <PyTorch dataset iterable-style_>`_.
   Use this class when working with large datasets that may not fit in memory.
 The class